Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Solving the EOM's

 The resulting trajectory is $p_c = \tanh\omega_+ \tau/2$ as in Eq.~\ref{S0R}. $S_{top}$, whose value is $S_0^R$ as in Eq.~\ref{S0R}, solely determines the action.
 Further, any path where $p(\tau) \neq q(\tau)$ introduces a non-zero difference field $v(t) = (p-q)/\sqrt{2}$.
 The action functional $S[p, q]$ is minimized when the transverse fluctuations $v(t)$ are zero because the coupling $\mu$ creates a potential valley along the $p=q$ diagonal.
-Hence $S[p \neq q] > S[p = q].$ We have belabored this point here because, as will be seen later, this enters critically into calculating the functional determinant. \\ \textbf{P,Q cases:} This corresponds to the $p$ instanton transiting to the other peak with $q$ being dragged along by it but, eventually, returning to its starting position i.e. $p_c(\mp \infty) = \mp 1, \quad q_c(\mp\infty) = -1$.
-Unfortunately, unlike the $R$ case, no exact solution seems possible and so we must look for a perturbative solution valid for small $\mu$ values,
+Hence $S[p \neq q] > S[p = q].$ We shall investigate the transverse stability issue further because this enters critically into calculating the functional determinant.